Boris Pasternak: Early education

 According to Max Hayward, "In November 1910, when Tolstoy fled from his home and died in the stationmaster's house at Astapovo, Leonid Pasternak was informed by telegram and he went there immediately, taking his son Boris with him, and made a drawing of Tolstoy on his deathbed."

-Regular visitors to the Pasternaks' home also included Sergei Rachmaninoff, Alexander Scriabin, Lev Shestov, Rainer Maria Rilke.
+Regular visitors to the Pasternaks' home also included Sergei Rachmaninoff, Alexander Scriabin, Lev Shestov, and Rainer Maria Rilke.
 Pasternak aspired first to be a musician.
 Inspired by Scriabin, Pasternak briefly was a student at the Moscow Conservatory.
-In 1910 he abruptly left for the German University of Marburg, where he studied under Neo-Kantian philosophers Hermann Cohen, Nicolai Hartmann and Paul Natorp.
+In 1910, he abruptly left for the University of Marburg in Germany, where he studied under neo-Kantian philosophers Hermann Cohen, Nicolai Hartmann, and Paul Natorp.

 Life and career

 Olga Freidenberg

 In 1910 Pasternak was reunited with his cousin Olga Freidenberg (1890–1955).
-They had shared the same nursery but been separated when the Freidenberg family moved to Saint Petersburg.
+They had shared the same nursery but had been separated when the Freidenberg family moved to Saint Petersburg.
 They fell in love immediately but were never lovers.
-The romance, however, is made clear from their letters, Pasternak writing:You do not know how my tormenting feeling grew and grew until it became obvious to me and to others.
-As you walked beside me with complete detachment, I could not express it to you.
-It was a rare sort of closeness, as if we two, you and I, were in love with something that was utterly indifferent to both of us, something that remained aloof from us by virtue of its extraordinary inability to adapt to the other side of life.The cousins' initial passion developed into a lifelong close friendship.
+The romance, however, is made clear from their letters, Pasternak writing:

+The cousins' initial passion developed into a lifelong close friendship.
 From 1910 Pasternak and Freidenberg exchanged frequent letters, and their correspondence lasted over 40 years until 1954.
 The cousins last met in 1936.